On Three "Anomalous" Measurements of Nonlinear QPC Conductance: Nonlinear Aharonov-Bohm effect: a challenge

 Even if the magnetic field were screened to vanish outside its confining tube, the generating vector potential would not be zero, acting differently on the phase of each branch of the carrier's wave.
 This provides a variation on the two-slit interference scenario: modulating the magnetic flux induces a phase mismatch between branches, causing a periodic pattern of oscillations in the magnitude of the current.

-In the configuration of Neder {\em et al} \cite{3}, the difference of maximum (constructive interference) and minimum (destructive interference) current magnitudes, as a ratio with their sum, defines the visibility: this measure lies between one and zero as the magnetic flux is varied.
+Two significant experimental investigations of nonlinearity in the Aharonov-Bohm effect were conducted by Neder {\em et al} \cite{3} and by Leturcq {\em et al} \cite{3.1}.
+For brevity here we linit ourselves to discussing the former results.
+In the configuration of Reference \cite{3} the difference of maximum (constructive interference) and minimum (destructive interference) current magnitudes, as a ratio with their sum, defines the visibility: this measure lies between one and zero as the magnetic flux is varied.
 The investigated structure consisted of two QPCs linked in parallel to make up a Mach-Zehnder electron interferometer enclosing an area threaded by a magnetic field.
 Its flux was modulated by electrostatically modifying one of the QPC branches, altering both its path length and the enclosed area.

 For low driving voltage the visibility should be constant at fixed magnetic field, since all currents scale linearly with voltage.
 Away from the linear region, based on previous experience with a simpler device, the investigators anticipated a progressive monotonic decay in visibility owing to loss of quantum coherence through increased random scattering \cite{3}.